May 17-22, 2025

 What is a Learner Endeavor?

-Learner Endeavors are new in this 2024/2025 school year and are led by none other than our extraordinary Coach James.
+Learner Endeavors are a huge success at Prisma and are now in their second year for the 25/26 school year.
 In partnership with Prisma Parent Community - we aim to give our Prisma learners ongoing opportunities for in-person connection several times throughout the year.
-We anticipate all activities to be in the USA in year one and will aim to rotate these activities throughout the continental USA to make local travel possible for as many learners as possible.
+We aim to rotate these activities throughout the continental USA to make local travel possible for as many learners as possible and will continue to do so in the future.
 We also aim to keep these experiences as affordable as possible.
 Unlike family meetups, these endeavor weeks are designed to allow learners to be with their peers in-person without the need for their parents to be in attendance while they are at camp.
 Call it a break for us parents, call it growth for the kids - a win win :)

 As Endeavors evolve, our hope is to offer opportunities across different interest areas for unique in-person, in-depth learning opportunities as well as the chance to just accelerate joy and connection amongst our Prisma community.

-Club Getaway is a 300 acre camp that will host final Learner Endeavor Week of the year May 18th - 23rd, 2025 located 1.5 hours from New York City in Kent, CT.
+Club Getaway is a 300 acre camp where we have hosted 3 previous Endeavors and will return to - May 17-22nd, 2026 located 1.5 hours from New York City in Kent, CT.
 Club Getaway is an experienced, amazing location that is well-versed in the art of hosting school groups and providing exciting activities run by their trained staff.
-As this is our first year running learner endeavors - we wanted to pick a location that “had it all” with experienced staff and food offerings - and Club Getaway was at the top of the list in a national search.
+As this is our second year running learner endeavors - we wanted to pick a location that “had it all” with experienced staff and food offerings - and Club Getaway was at the top of the list in a national search.
+It’s a “home away from home” for our veteran camper learners and they love it!
 Club Getaway’s outdoor, educational programs for elementary school, middle school, and high school students emphasize community enrichment and promote unity through overcoming challenges.
 Guided by experienced camp facilitators, school students learn through engaging with over 40 exciting sports and activities, all while enjoying entertaining events and deliciously healthy meals.

 Where is “Club Getaway”?

 For over 40 years, Club Getaway has welcomed travelers from all over the world to their premier adventure resort, located on a 300-acre, lake-side property in Kent, Connecticut - approximately 1.5 hours from New York City.
-Club Getaway can be accessed via car and we are currently exploring a secondary option for getting kids to camp by an additional meeting spot at Grand Central Station and train to within 15 minutes of camp where a shuttle can meet our group.
-Both options will likely be offered but as of July 11th - only in-person drop-off at camp is confirmed as we await shuttle details from Club Getaway.
+Club Getaway can be accessed via car.

 What is the cost?